SDG 7| Affordable and Clean Energy

 Electricity consumption accounts for over 90% of greenhouse gas (GHG) emissions.
-Whilst the growing campus population and new facilities will inevitably increase demand for electricity in the coming years, CUHK will continue to pursue energy efficiency strategies to meet its energy and GHG reduction targets.
+Although its growing campus population and new facilities will inevitably increase demand for electricity in the coming years, CUHK will continue to pursue energy efficiency strategies to meet its energy and GHG reduction targets.
 For example, more than 1,000 ‘evacuated tube solar collectors’ have been installed in student hostels and sport facilities.

-Lee Woo Sing College installed a solar power-generating system, and an energy dashboard has been developed to monitor electricity usage in the College.
-The smart meter system can capture the electricity usage of the air conditioning, lighting and electrical sockets for each hostel bedroom.
-This will provide students with an opportunity to study their electricity consumption pattern.
+Lee Woo Sing College has installed a solar power-generating system, and an energy dashboard has been developed to monitor electricity usage in the College.
+The smart metering system can capture the electricity usage of the air conditioning, lighting and electrical sockets for each hostel bedroom.
+This will enable students to study their own electricity consumption pattern.

 Clean Water and Sanitation